Friends of Daniel | Friends of Kyra | |

 If this is our reality, it means that 100% of the time that we observe a significant result, it is a false positive (or Type I error).
 Thus, 100% of our significant results are Type 1 errors.

 It is important to distinguish probabilities before collecting the data and analyzing the result, and probabilities after collecting data and analyzing the results.
-The Type 1 error rate controls the probability that not more than 5% of our observed mean differences will fall in the red tail areas from all studies we will perform in the future where the null hypothesis is true.
+The Type 1 error rate controls the probability that no more than 5% of our observed mean differences will fall in the red tail areas from all studies we will perform in the future where the null hypothesis is true.
 But when our data falls in the tail areas with p < alpha, and we know that the null hypothesis is true, these observed significant effects are always a Type 1 error.
 If you read carefully, you will notice that this misconception is caused by differences in the question that is asked.
 “If I have observed a p < .05, what is the probability that the null hypothesis is true?” is a different question than “If the null hypothesis is true, what is the probability of observing this (or more extreme) data?”.
 Only the latter question is answered by a p-value.
 The first question cannot be answered without making a subjective judgment about the probability that the null hypothesis is true prior to collecting the data.

 1.7.5 Misconception 5: One minus the p-value is the probability that the effect will replicate when repeated.